NLPforGPs/NLP-Primary-Care/README.md

-## Fine-tuning Pretrained Models with Distant Supervision
+## Fine-tune Pretrained Models with Distant Supervision
 > This method is to fine-tune the pretrained models using descriptions and adapt to transcripts

 - Train a classifier using descriptions